 5. Use Your Resources

 Odds are, your college has some resources in place to help put students in suitable internship programs.
 These college career centers are part of what your tuition covers.
-Take advantage of these free resources.
+Using them is making judicious and wise use of your money, and working smart too.